 Note: The minimum benefit is 20% of the state average weekly wage.

+How long can you stay on worker’s compensation benefits in Massachusetts?
+This depends on the nature of your injury.
 Total disability benefits are payable for up to three years (156 weeks).
 After that, the employee is considered either partially or permanently and totally disabled.
 Partial disability benefits are payable for up to five years (260 weeks).
 Under most circumstances, the maximum period of total disability benefits plus partial disability is seven years (364 weeks).
 However, these periods may be extended under certain circumstances.
 An employee should consult an attorney if the period of benefits expires.
+Injured employees who are totally and permanently disabled from their work-related injury can receive worker’s compensation benefits for the rest of their lives.

 Partial disability benefits